josephcslater/Introduction_to_Python/README.rst

       - Near the top of the window you can see the entire path.

       - This is your path.
 It will look something like ``C:\MyComputer\Users\Myname\GitHub\Introduction_to_Scientific_Python``.
 It depends on a lot of decisions you've made in the past and presently.
-This is called your path.
+You can right click and copy this path.

       - Get the right names and type ``cd `` *path from above*.
 This is all one line.
 The *path from above* is exactly what you read off the top of your window two bullets above.

-      - There may be something like ``Documents`` or such embedded.
-You need to figure this path out.

       - Typing ``dir`` should provide a list of files that include ``Calc_Review.ipynb``